 Provision for Income Taxes.
 Provision for income taxes decreased by \$3.4 million, to \$(0.3) million in fiscal 2014 from \$3.1 million in fiscal 2013.
 The decrease in the provision for income taxes was due primarily to the recognition of a deferred tax asset for U.S. tax accounting purposes.
-Our effective tax rates were (3.0)% and 115.3% in fiscal 2014 and 2013, respectively.
-The effective tax rate decreased primarily as a result of recognizing the benefits of U.S. tax losses.
+Our effective tax rates were (5.5)% and (99.0)% in fiscal 2014 and 2013, respectively.
+The effective tax rate increased primarily as a result of permanent differences related to the loss from embedded derivatives and accretion relating to our preferred shares.